Ephigenia/franklin/README.md

 	* removed grid color from themes cause it wasn’t used

 * 2010-10-16
-	* Devided Back and Frontend, set your webroot to `/html/` directory!
+	* Divided Back and Frontend, set your webroot to `/html/` directory!
 Also take care that the data directory change, copy your data files there!
 	* Refactored project structure to have one public html directory
 	* Refactored theming and added 3 themes!